Data-and-Trust-Alliance/DPS/specification.md

 - Comprehensive coverage and actionable insights
   - Detailed data origin geography and collection methodologies will assure users of the data’s relevance and quality, thus facilitating targeted content strategies.
 - Transparency and trust building
-  - By adhering to the Data Provenance Standard and providing a clear metadata URL, the dataset’s transparency is increased, making it easier for media buyers and sellers to assess its credibility.
+  - By adhering to the Data Provenance Standards and providing a clear metadata URL, the dataset’s transparency is increased, making it easier for media buyers and sellers to assess its credibility.
   - The documentation of dataset lineage and the use of PETs-like anonymization underscores the commitment to data privacy and security, building trust among clients.
 - Increased efficiency and enhanced compliance
   - The dataset’s lack of proprietary data restrictions and the provision of a clear license to use, as indicated by contacting AnalytiQuest Ventures’ Office of General Counsel, streamlines the data acquisition process, enhancing clients’ operational efficiency.